Quade Cooper: 2019–25: Melbourne Rebels and Kintetsu Liners

+Across 2019 and 2021, which had been hampered by the COVID-19 pandemic, Cooper played 14 games for the Liners, including two in the 2021 Top League, which had been restructured to include second division teams at the latter end of the season.

 In 2021, prior to the first test of the Bledisloe Cup, rumours had circled that Cooper would be called into the Wallabies squad a result of Australia's COVID restrictions and lack of form among the Australian flyhalves during the Super Rugby AU and Trans Tasman season.
 On July 25, it was formally announced that Cooper was named in the squad, alongside former Reds teammate Duncan Paia'aua as newcomers to Dave Rennie's test setup.
 In round 4 of the 2021 Rugby Championship, Cooper was selected by Rennie to start at his preferred flyhalf ahead of incumbent Lolesio, who was absent from the matchday 23 altogether.
 This would be Cooper's first appearance in 1541 days, his last cap being a 15-minute stint off the bench against Italy in Brisbane.

 Cooper scored 23 out of 28 points, with a perfect 8 from 8 attempts at goal, including a 43m penalty goal at the death to beat the Springboks 28–26.

+In 2022, Cooper led the Liners to promotion to the first division after successfully defeating the Sagamihara DynaBoars across two legs.
+It was the first time in five years the team had played in the top division of Japanese rugby.
+Cooper was later awarded the Player of the Season honour.

+Cooper announced he would be leaving the Liners at the end of the 2024–25 season.
+Despite not being an active player, Cooper stated in 2026 that he "never retired" and he found "interest" in the prospect of playing at the 2027 Rugby World Cup.